Irfanmqrb25/todo-be/README.md

-# Todo App
+# Todo App (BE)

-Welcome to the repository of my Web Todo Application built using React.js!
-This application is designed to help you organize your daily tasks in an efficient and intuitive manner.
+Welcome to the backend repository of the Web Todo Application!
+This backend is built using Express.js and Mongoose and serves as the API for the Todo application frontend.

-## Key Features
+## Features

-- **Add, Edit, Delete Todo:** Add new tasks to the list, edit details of existing tasks, or delete tasks that have been completed.

-- **Status Marking:** Mark tasks as completed to help you keep track of accomplished tasks.

-- **Prioritize Tasks:** Assign priority to tasks by adding priority labels.
-Easily highlight the most important tasks.

-- **Quick Search:** Utilize the search feature to swiftly find tasks based on titles or descriptions.

-- **Responsive Design:** The application is designed responsively, allowing you to access and manage your tasks from any device.

-## How to Run the Application
+- **RESTful API:** Provides a RESTful API for managing tasks in the Todo application.

+- **MongoDB Database:** Utilizes a MongoDB database to store and manage task data.

+## Prerequisites

-1. Make sure you have Node.js installed on your computer.
+- Node.js and npm must be installed on your system.

+- MongoDB server must be running and accessible.

+## Setup Instructions

-2. Clone this repository into your local directory.
+1. Clone this repository to your local machine.

 ## Backend Repository

-The backend of this application is hosted in a separate repository.
-You can find the backend code and setup instructions in the following repository: [Web Todo Application Backend](https://github.com/Irfanmqrb25/todo-be).
+The frontend of this application is hosted in a separate repository.
+You can find the backend code and setup instructions in the following repository: [Web Todo Application Backend](https://github.com/Irfanmqrb25/todo-fe).